-Activity Evidence that supports this approach Challenge number(s) addressed Continue effective strategies such as reading intervention, through small group withdrawal with a specialist, paired reading with older students, tutor time reading, and support provided during AIM sessions in KS4.
-Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: word-gap.pdf (oup.com.cn) 1, 2, 6 Introduce Accelerated Reader in library lessons, targeting the least confident readers.
-Introduce Sparx Maths across the school to further enhance the setting and completion of Completion of homework has been shown to have an effect size of +5 months (EEF) at secondary level.
+Activity Evidence that supports this approach Challenge number(s) addressed Continue effective reading interventions for struggling readers through small group withdrawal with a specialist, paired reading with older students, tutor time reading, and/or support provided during AIM sessions in KS4.
+Acquiring disciplinary literacy is key for students as they learn new, more complex concepts in each subject: Improving Literacy in Secondary Schools Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: word-gap.pdf (oup.com.cn) 1, 2, 6 Introduce Sparx Reader across Year 7 to further enhance work on improving reading for all students.
+Continue reading activities during registration, purchasing books as required to allow for all tutors to read aloud to their classes regularly.
+Refine the use of Sparx Maths across the school addressing Completion of homework has been shown to have an effect size of +5 months (EEF) at secondary level.
 In addition, Hattie has shown that spaced practice has a +0.71 effect size on outcomes.
-Our DA students feature disproportionately in homework noncompletion data.
-1 homework in mathematics.
+Our DA students 1 homework and spaced retrieval practice for maths.
+Use the Insights facility to target gaps in knowledge for specific students. feature disproportionately in homework non-completion data.
 Ensure all students have access to a device to support learning at home, or have access to space and time in school for independent study.
 Completion of homework has been shown to have an effect size of +5 months (EEF) at secondary level.
 In addition, Hattie has shown that spaced practice has a +0.71 effect size on outcomes.
 Our DA students feature disproportionately in homework noncompletion data.
-1, 3, 4 Ensure a high degree of engagement with the National Tuition Programme.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: 1 Continue to One to one tuition EEF (educationendowmentfoundation.org.uk) develop a programme of high And in small groups: quality school led tutoring.
-Small group tuition Toolkit Strand Education Endowment Foundation EEF Funding for targeted students at risk of exclusion to receive a bespoke curriculum offer.
+1, 3, 4 Ensure a high degree of engagement with the National Tutoring Programme.
+Continue to refine the existing high- quality programme of school led tutoring.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1 Funding for targeted students at risk of exclusion to receive a bespoke curriculum offer.
 In school evidence shows that we have almost no permanent exclusions as a result of a highly inclusive approach.
 Some students require a bespoke pathway, comprising vocational and academic elements, enabling them to gain qualifications and relevant experience.
 Evidence also shows that, historically, these students have gone on to successful post-16 options and not been NEET.
-1, 3, 4, 5 Provision established for students with little Historic data shows students entering the school late on in KS4 with little or no English achieve poorly, and dedicated support is needed to boost attainment.
-6 or no English.
+1, 3, 4, 5 Further develop provision for students with little or no English.
 Review the effectiveness of our provision in line with EEF report.
-Look at the deployment of staff for greatest impact EEF have commissioned a report on EAL in the mainstream classroom (due to identified gaps in achievement), due to publish in summer 2022.
+Look at the deployment of staff for greatest impact.
+Employ an additional teacher to lead this provision and to provide further capacity for EAL work.
+Historic data shows students entering the school late on in KS4 with little or no English achieve poorly, and dedicated support is needed to boost attainment.
+EEF have commissioned a report on EAL in the mainstream classroom (due to identified gaps in achievement), due to publish in summer 2022.
+6